Skip to content

-@Agent NDN/Twitter
+@Agent NDN/Twitter; @Pam_Palmater/Twitter; @Agent NDN/Twitter

-As Mi'kmaw fishermen in what is now Nova Scotia, Canada exercised their treaty rights dating back to 1752, they were met with escalating attacks from commercial fishermen who claimed honoring treaties signed with the Mi'kmaq—plural of Mi'kmaw—was unfair.
-Indigenous leaders are citing White supremacy as a factor in the escalating dispute.
+As Mi'kmaw fishermen in what is now Nova Scotia, Canada exercised their treaty rights, they were met with escalating attacks from commercial fishermen who claimed honoring treaties signed with the Mi'kmaq—plural of Mi'kmaw—was unfair.
+The mostly White commercial fishermen began by organizing—via social media—targeted harassment with flairs and fireworks.

-After the initial attacks went unchallenged by the RCMP—Canada's law enforcement agency—the violence escalated to laying spike strips on roads, vandalizing vehicles, cutting trap lines, dumping lobster catches, fires and physical assaults.
+After the initial attacks went unchallenged by the RCMP—Canada's law enforcement agency—the violence escalated to laying spike strips on the roads, vandalizing vehicles, cutting trap lines, dumping lobster catches, fires and physical assaults.

 Eventually some arrests occurred.